Kjili/boardgame-quickrules/root.rst

 special rules that may be unclear:
   | hireling pieces count towards player rule (even if only hirelings are present in a clearing) but they are not considered the controller's pieces for anything else
-  | uncontrolled hirelings can rule hirelings as if they were players
+  | uncontrolled hirelings can rule clearings as if they were players
   | unless under your control, hirelings are enemies to you
-  | hirelings can only act with their own actions and move and battle alone
+  | hirelings can only act with their own actions and move and battle alone (they do not participate in player battles or vice versa)
   | hirelings cannot use controller's abilities, cards or ambush cards
   | as an attacker with hirelings you do not get points for destroying enemy pieces
   | hirelings trigger outrage (Alliance) and you draw a card when moving a hireling with a ferry